Edward Lowe Martin

-Edward Lowe Martin (born March 12, 1842), was an American politician who served as the Mayor of Kansas City, Missouri.
+Edward Lowe Martin (March 12, 1842 – December 15, 1912) was an American politician who served as the Mayor of Kansas City, Missouri.
 The town of Martin City was named in honor of him; and would eventually be incorporated into and become a neighborhood of Kansas City in 1963.

 Early life and education

 Edward Lowe Martin was born in Maysville, Kentucky, on March 12, 1842, to parents William Martin and Margaret Sheridan Martin.
 Edward's parents emigrated to Kentucky from Belfast, Ireland in 1822.
 Edward was educated in private schools in Kentucky until age 16, when he began working in the field of business.

 Business career

 Edward Martin began his business career at age 16 as a shipping clerk for a wholesale grocery house.
 When the Civil War broke out in 1861, Martin was placed in charge of the business when the owner was jailed as a Confederate sympathizer.
 Martin liquidated the business and returned the proceeds to the family of the owner.
 Martin's next occupation was that of head bookkeeper at the largest hardware store in his region of Kentucky.
 He remained in that position until 1864, when he resigned and moved to a similar position at a large wholesale grocery company in Cincinnati, Ohio.
 After a year, Martin became a partner in the business and remained there until 1868.

 In 1868 Martin moved to Kansas City, Missouri, where he was the head of the E. L. Martin & Company wholesale liquor business and organized the Kansas City Distilling Company.